krobelus/rate-experiments/thesis.md

 instance.
 We also observe that a high number of unit deletions tends to have a significant negative impact on checking performance for specified DRAT.

-The majority of solvers at SAT competitions produce proofs that are incorrect under specified DRAT.
+The majority of solvers at SAT competitions are derived from `MiniSat` and produce proofs that are incorrect under specified DRAT.
 For those incorrect proofs, our checker outputs a small, efficiently checkable incorrectness certificate in the SICK format which was originally developed along with the first checker for specified DRAT[^rupee] but has not been published.
-The incorrectness certificate can be used to check the incorrectness of a proof independently of the checker, which helps developers in debugging proof-generation and proof-checking algorithms.
-While checking operational DRAT efficiently is arguably easier than specified DRAT, the straighforward semantics of specified DRAT facilitates reasoning about a proof, e.g.\ it allows the definition of the SICK format to be much simpler.
+The incorrectness certificate can be used to check the incorrectness of a proof, independent of the checker, which helps developers in debugging proof-generation and proof-checking algorithms.
+While checking operational DRAT efficiently is arguably easier than checking specified DRAT, the straighforward semantics of specified DRAT facilitates reasoning about a proof, e.g.\ it allows the definition of the SICK format to be much simpler.
 We contribute an extension to the SICK format to support a slightly different semantics of DRAT checking.

 This thesis is organized as follows: In [the following section][2 Preliminaries] we will introduce preliminary knowledge about SAT solving, proofs of unsatisfiability and proof checking, including the optimization challenges of specified DRAT checking.
-In [Section 3][3 DRAT Proofs without Deletions of Unique Reason Clauses] we propose how to change solvers to produce unambiguously correct proofs.
+In [Section 3][3 A Small Tweak to Proof Generation in `MiniSat`-based SAT Solvers] we propose how to change `MiniSat`-based solvers to produce unambiguously correct proofs.
 [Section 4][4 A Complete and Efficient DRAT Proof Checker] concerns the efficient implementation of our specified DRAT checker:  after briefly discussing other checkers we present our implementation and describe the SICK format for certificates of proof incorrectness.
 Experimental results evaluating checker performance are given in [Section 5][5 Experimental Evaluation].
 Finally, we draw a conclusion in [Section 6][6 Conclusion] and give outlook on future work in the area of DRAT proof-checking in [the last section][7 Future Work].

 2 Preliminaries
 ===============

-A *literal* is a propositional variable, like $x$, or a negation of a variable, denoted by $\overline{x}$.
-A *clause* is a disjunction of literals, usually denoted by juxtaposition of the disjuncts, e.g. we write $xy\overline{z}$ for $x \lor y \lor \overline{z}$.
+A *literal* is a propositional variable, like $x$, or the negation of a variable, denoted by $\overline{x}$.
+A *clause* is a disjunction of literals, usually denoted by juxtaposition of the disjuncts, e.g. we write
+$xy\overline{z}$ for $x \lor y \lor \overline{z}$.

 An *assignment* is a finite, complement-free set of literals.
 All literals in an assignment are considered to be *satisfied* by that assignment.
-Conversely, the complements of those literals are *falsified* by that assignment.
+Conversely, the complements of those literals are *falsified* by the assignment.
 Other literals are *unassigned*.

-SAT solvers work on formulas in *conjunctive normal form* (CNF), conjunctions (or multisets) of clauses.
 A clause is satisfied by an assignment $I$ if any literal in the clause is satisfied by $I$.
-A formula in CNF is satisfied by $I$ if each of its clauses is satisfied by $I$.
+SAT solvers work on formulas in *conjunctive normal form* (CNF), conjunctions (or multisets) of clauses.A formula in CNF is satisfied by $I$ if each of its clauses is satisfied by $I$.
 An assignment that satisfies a formula is called a *model* for that formula.
 A formula is *satisfiable* if there exists a model for it.
 Two formulas $F$ and $G$